IcyLance/DomCat/README.md

     - [] Option for whoisxml cat check
         - [] Both for checking final domain picked and to replace cloudflare as the main
     - [] Option for whoisxml rep check
+    - [] Option for categorization we are looking for

-- [] Make it to only get 50 domains at a time and see if they are what we need before continuing
+- [] See if 25 have what we need they before continuing doing 25 at a shot till we find a good domain

 - [X] Make list of categorized domains with all the info